husobee/husobee.github.io/_posts/2015-06-13-automate-behaviors.markdown

 while.
 In fact, I believe [Dan North][dannorth-bdd] was the one who finally "got it" when realizing that requirements == behaviors == what should be tested.

-I would consider the Genesis for Behavior Testing being being widely adopted resides with the success of the [the cucumber][cucumber] project.
-Cucumber brought to the world an English representation of a behavior in a pars-able syntax.
+I would consider the Genesis for Behavior Testing being widely adopted resides with the success of the [the cucumber][cucumber] project.
+Cucumber brought to the world an English representation of a behavior in a pars-able syntax called [Gherkin][gherkin].

 *"It is a business readable, domain specific language that lets you describe software's behavior without detailing how that behavior is implemented"*